47 DIY Scrap Fabric Projects You’ll Have Fun Making

 Or, do the right thing and adopt a darn dog already!

-Carol Brittain
+3. Carol Brittain says:

-These are some of the best beginner projects I’ve seen in ages.
+These are some of the best beginner projects Iโ€™ve seen in ages.
 Thanks.
 I have been looking for easy things to be able to teach my granddaughter how to sew.
 You have some great ideas for her to make for Christmas for family members.
 I look forward to showing her.

-Damon W.
+4. Damon W. says:

-48: Personalized bandana 49: Cornhole bags 50: Gift wrapping
+48: Personalized bandana

-Gail
+5. Gail says:

 These are brilliant ideas.
-I have some cloth face masks I'm going to take apart and recycle them into some of these craft I particularly love the hand warmers, lavender/herb bags and I'm going to sew a few fabric pieces together to make a door weight.
+I have some cloth face masks I’m going to take apart and recycle them into some of these craft

 Love lots of these ideas, especially tge drinking straw case, great idea.
 Thankyou

-Stella
+7. Stella says:

 Love making the book markers made some to give our book Club members.